Tha Carter VI Tour

 Tha Carter VI Tour was a concert tour by American rapper Lil Wayne in promotion of his album of the same name.
 It began on June 6, 2025, in New York City, New York, and concluded on October 2, 2025, in West Palm Beach, Florida, consisting of 36 shows.
+An extension, subtitled 20 Years of Carter Classics, began on July 2, 2026 in Saratoga Springs, and is scheduled to end on October 23, 2026 in Knoxville, Tennessee.

 Background

 On February 9, 2025, Wayne announced that his album, Tha Carter VI would be released on June 6.
 Months later, on April 22, Wayne announced his first-ever solo headline at Madison Square Garden, the same night as the album release.
 On June 3, Wayne officially announced the tour.
+On March 17, 2026, Wayne revealed more dates of the tour as an extension named "20 Years of Carter Classics", set to begin in July and end in October.
+Rappers 2 Chainz and The Game were announced as opening acts for the tour.